By: Harley Comrie

 On February 14, President Trump signed his first piece of legislation, H.J.
 Resolution 41, repealing an anti-corruption measure that required oil and mining companies to disclose their payments to foreign governments.
 The resolution repeals a Securities and Exchange Commission (SEC) rule written under the 2010 Dodd-Frank financial reform law.
 The purpose of the SEC rule was to safeguard against corruption in resource-rich countries by mandating companies on US stock exchanges ...

 By: Michelle Chan

 Part 1 in SPI’s Trump Financial Ethics Watch Series

 As President Donald Trump has adjusted to his first month in the White House, a host of questions have arisen about the future of his multi-billion dollar empire during his time in the Oval Office.
 After all, President Trump represents something entirely new in the White House; he will be the first president to be actively involved in over 500 local and global companies (as listed on his FEC filing) with ongoing litigation against his businesses and a ...

 By: Victoria Tse

 Americans owe nearly $1.3 trillion in student loan debt spread out among 43 million borrowers, putting it only second behind mortgage debt as the highest level of consumer debt.
 To illustrate the magnitude of the student loan debt crisis, consider the following.
-The average Class of 2016 graduate owes $37,172 in student loan debt, up six percent from the previous year.
+The average Class of 2016 graduate owes $37,172 in student loan debt, up six percent from the previous year (Student Loan Hero).
 That intimidating figure continues to rise with each graduating class incurring more debt than the preceding class.
-According to the Consumer Financial Protection Bureau, one in four ...
+According to the Consumer Financial Protection Bureau, ...

 By: Rachel Thomas